Algorithm: Carryless Pairing

 • On “Zeckendorf's Theorem” Wikipedia

-(ii) The list of chosen indices is then discarded, and only the resulting sum is handed to a Greedy Algorithm.
+(i) A chosen collection of Fibonacci numbers is added together into a single value. (ii) The list of chosen indices is then discarded, and only the resulting sum is handed to a Greedy Algorithm. (iii) From that sum alone, the original collection of indices is reconstructed in a bounded number of steps arithmetically.

 This round trip, from an arbitrary input to its canonical additive form and back, relies on Binet’s Formula, Hurwitz’s Theorem, and Zeckendorf’s Theorem.
 Together they yield a stable, reversible, and fully bounded encoding-decoding scheme.